ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/cellular.md

 This feature serves devices that need smaller latencies.
 A connection is kept open all the time, but the modem achieves a sleep state between the reception times.
 The data connection, if using IPv4, may need periodic keep alive messages to keep the network address translation mapping valid.

-eDRX configuration is given to the modem.
-It is negotiated with the network, and the time accepted by the network may differ from the requested time.
+An application gives eDRX configuration to the modem which negotiates it with the network.
+The time accepted by the network may differ from the requested time.
 Availability of this optimization depends on the cellular network.

 #### Sleep more, save energy